Essential Outdoor Activities for Kid-Friendly Summer Fun

-Are ready to abandon the artificial chill of air-conditioned living and head out into the great outdoors this summer with your Girl Scout?
+Are you ready to abandon the artificial chill of air-conditioned living and head out into the great outdoors this summer with your family?
 Need some ideas for kid-friendly outdoor fun?
-We’ve got six awesome activities that’ll spark her imagination AND boost her love of the outdoors.
+We’ve got some awesome activities that’ll spark your imagination AND boost your love of the outdoors.

 How do we know this?
 Because it worked for us!
 We asked some of our staff for their favorite childhood summer outdoor activities and made a list to share with you.